NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/outputs.rst

+.. _thcov_outputs:

 Outputs
 =======

-Below is the template corresponding to the runcard in the previous section.
-This will produce a report with the important features of the theory covariance module.
-These fall into three broad categories:
+The important features of the
+theory covariance module fall into three broad categories:

 #. **Matrices and plots of matrices**.
 Heatmap plots, diagonal element
    plots comparing experimental and theoretical errors.